-Each quarter there is typically one minor release, and one major release of new functionality.
+Gainsight releases new functionality approximately once per quarter.
 In addition, we also periodically release patches and emergency fixes.
-You can view the planned major and minor release schedule on Gainsight’s Community, and any Maintenance & Incident updates on status.gainsight.com.
+You can view the planned major release schedule on Gainsight’s Community, and any Maintenance & Incident updates on status.gainsight.com.
 We recommend following the Product News & Updates category in order to receive updates.

 Occasionally, we may need to delay a planned release by 1 to 2 weeks, in order to deliver the highest quality product.
 We will communicate the date change via the Community.

 Release Timing & Queue Impact

 Gainsight releases are pushed on the following schedule:

 - SFDC Major / Minor / Patch releases: Tuesdays between 6 AM — 11AM UTC

 - MDA Major / Minor / Patch releases: Saturdays between 6 AM — 11AM UTC